Cause:

 Contributory causes For some specific effect, in a singular case, a factor that is a contributory cause is one among several co-occurrent causes.
 It is implicit that all of them are contributory.
 For the specific effect, in general, there is no implication that a contributory cause is necessary, though it may be so.
 In general, a factor that is a contributory cause is not sufficient, because it is by definition accompanied by other causes, which would not count as causes if it were sufficient.
 For the specific effect, a factor that is on some occasions a contributory cause might on some other occasions be sufficient, but on those other occasions it would not be merely contributory.

 A cause that is not sufficient to bring about an end or event but that helps in some way to bring about that end or event.
 A contributing cause may be a necessary condition or it may influence events more indirectly by affecting other conditions that make the event more likely.
 A contributory cause may be neither necessary nor sufficient but it must be contributory.
-It may change the severity and frequency of problem.
+It may change the severity , frequency or probability of problem.

 https://dictionary.apa.org/contributing-cause